Panchaganga Express

-Train is named after Gangavali river near Kumta and Ankola of Uttara Kannada and Panchagangavalli river of udupi districts.
+Train is named after Gangavali river near Gokarna and Ankola of Uttara Kannada and Panchagangavalli River of Udupi districts.

-This train runs between KSR and Karwar as 16595/16596 Panchaganga Express.
-It is widely considered that train which changed the way people travel in coastal Karnataka.
-Bypassing Mangaluru central is one of the major reason for trains tremendous success as it saves minimum 4 hours travel time of commuters.
+This train runs between KSR Bengaluru and Karwar as 16595/16596 Panchaganga Express.
+It is widely considered - the train which changed the way people travel in Coastal Karnataka.
+By bypassing both and railway stations via the Padil bypass, it has become one of the major reason for the train's tremendous success as it saves minimum 4 hours of travel time to commuters by avoiding the locomotive reversal at Mangaluru.

-Few Passengers were asking railway board to operate this train as a single train by connecting Madgaon with Bengaluru.
-Also Bengaluru people gets one more daily train to Madgaon.But Railway board outrightly rejected this demand and said this train is dedicated to people of Karnataka coastal and not beyond that.
-Also Karwar Madgaon special express is an important train to connect Karwar with Madgao hence no point of converting it as single train it said.
+Few Passengers were asking railway board to operate this train as a single train by connecting with Bengaluru.
+By this Bengaluru people would get one more daily train to Madgaon.
+But the Railway Board outright rejected this demand and said this train is dedicated to people of Karnataka coastal and not beyond that.
+Although the people from Bengaluru can connect to Madgaon by this same train (Panchaganga Express) which rake shares with 10109/10110 Karwar - Madgaon Jn Express, but you should book another ticket from Karwar to Madgaon noting the train nos.
+(10109/10110).
+By this, there is no need to de-broad the train.

 Service

 The 16595/KSR Bengaluru–Karwar Panchaganga Express covers 673 km in 14h 35m.
 The 16596/Karwar–KSR Bengaluru Express/Panchaganga Express covers 674 km in 15h 15m.